 There are all sorts of cruises you can book along the Danube.
-There are short sightseeing trips that take an hour or two, boats that serve romantic lunches and dinners as you cruise, glitzy trips that include traditional Austrian ballroom dancing (typically to the notes of The Blue Danube) and even multi-day cruises that can take you to the Hungarian capital of Budapest and the Slovakian capital of Bratislav.
+There are short sightseeing trips that take an hour or two, boats that serve romantic lunches and dinners as you cruise, glitzy trips that include traditional Austrian ballroom dancing (typically to the notes of The Blue Danube), and even multi-day cruises that can take you to the Hungarian capital of Budapest and the Slovakian capital of Bratislava.

 9. Archaeological Park Carnuntum

-History buffs and fans of all things Roman will really enjoy a day trip to the ancient Roman town of Carnuntum.
+History buffs and fans of all things Roman will enjoy a day trip to the ancient Roman town of Carnuntum.
 As well as being home to detailed exhibits and ancient landmarks, it is still an active dig site.

-In the early 2000s efforts were made to excavate and renovate parts of the old city into museum sites.
+In the early 2000s, efforts were made to excavate and renovate parts of the old city into museum sites.
 Today you can visit Archaeological Park Carnuntum and learn more about the city and Roman life.

-The ruins of the Heidentor or “Heathens Gate” are particularly striking as are the ruins of the amphitheatre, where the people of Carnuntum would have watched gladiators battling it.
+The ruins of the Heidentor or “Heathens Gate” are particularly striking, as are the ruins of the theater, where the people of Carnuntum would have watched gladiators battling it.
 The gladiators would have been trained and housed at the recently discovered ludus (gladiator school), mapped out and partially excavated in 2011.